m-rappo/testrepo/inst/git-exercise.md

-# From th command line
+# From the command line

 1. Log in to your github account.